We define the Hamitonian using the NetKet Paulis operators ##

 dataset = Dataset(data=data, thetas=[all_J2, all_h], data_type='discrete', local_dimension=2, local_states=jnp.array([0,1]))Learning a latent representation of the phase space

-With the dataset in hand, we now learn a representation of the phase space.
-This is achieved using a variational autoencoder trained to reconstruct the conditional probabilities of its input data, here, spin configurations.
+With the dataset in hand, we now learn a representation of the phase space using a variational autoencoder trained to reconstruct the conditional probabilities of spin configurations.

-The VAE consists of two neural networks: - an encoder, which here takes a spin configuration as input and outputs a mean \(\mu_i\) and variance \(\sigma_i\) defining a latent distribution \(N(\mu_i,\sigma_i)\), from which a latent variable \(z_i\) is sampled; - a decoder, which reconstructs the conditional probabilities of the spin configuration given the latent variables \(\mathbf{z}\).
+The VAE consists of two neural networks: - an encoder, which takes a spin configuration as input and outputs a mean \(\mu_i\) and variance \(\sigma_i\) defining a latent distribution \(\mathcal{N}(\mu_i, \sigma_i)\), from which a latent variable \(z_i\) is sampled; - a decoder, which reconstructs the conditional probabilities of the spin configuration given the latent variables \(\mathbf{z}\).

 from qdisc.nn.core import EncoderCNN2D, ARNNDense